 An ever-so-simple hack to speed up video Final Cut Pro uploads is to change your settings to import your footage as optimized media.
 Doing so will encode your media as ProRes 422 codec, meaning that your footage will run smoother on the timeline, require less time rendering, and provide better color quality for compositing.
 Here's how you can change import settings.

-- Go to the Final Cut Pro menu on the navigation bar and then Preferences.
+1. Go to the Final Cut Pro menu and choose Settings.
 Or use the keyboard shortcut Command-Comma.

-- Check the box that says "Create optimized media."
+2. In the Import tab, select the checkbox that says "Create optimized media."

 2. Turn off background rendering